Exeter-Diabetes/CPRD-Cohort-scripts/README.md

     H-->|"final_merge"|J
     I-->|"final_merge"|J
 ```
-\*IMD=Index of Multiple Deprivation - 'static' because we only have data from 2015.
+\*IMD=Index of Multiple Deprivation; 'static' because we only have data from 2015.

 &nbsp;

-For the at-diagnosis cohort, the 'cohort_definition' script uses diagnosis dates from the T1T2 cohort dataset; for the prevalent cohort

-medications?????
-death?

-'Drug' refers to diabetes medications unless otherwise stated, and the drug classes analysed by these scripts are acarbose, DPP4-inhibitors, glinides, GLP1 receptor agonists, metformin, SGLT2-inhibitors, sulphonylureas, thiazolidinediones, and insulin.
-'Outputs' are the primary MySQL tables produced by each script.
-Various scripts link to our [CPRD-Codelists repository](https://github.com/Exeter-Diabetes/CPRD-Codelists) which contains more details on the algorithms used to define variables such as ethnicity and diabetes type - see individual scripts for links to the appropriate part of the CPRD-Codelists repository.
-The variables in each of the output tables and their definitions are listed in the [Data Dictionary]().

-&nbsp;

-Each cohort includes biomarker measurements, comorbidity status and lifestyle status (smoking/alcohol) at baseline (index date).
-Template scripts which pull out these variables relative to an index date can be found in this directory ('template_baseline_biomarker', 'template_comorbidities', 'template_smoking', and 'template_alcohol'; see below for details).
+This directory contains the scripts which are common to all three cohorts as

+The three cohorts differ in:
+* How the index dates are defined
+* Additional inclusion/exclusion criteria in the 'final_merge' script so that not everyone with an index date is included in the final cohort datasets
+* Additional scripts which pull in additional information e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.

+The directories for each cohort (at-diagnosis, prevalent, and treatment response) contain these details and tailored versions of the baseline_biomarker, comorbidity,

+&nbs

 These were tailored for each of the three cohorts and the tailored scripts can be found in the individual 'At-diagnosis', 'Prevalent' and 'Treatment response' directories.
 These directories include additional scripts e.g. the treatment response cohort also has biomarker responses (6/12 month post-index) and post-index comorbidity occurrences, used to evaluate treatment response.